-Shirley T. Johnson holds a Graphic Design Certificate from Moore College of Art and Design and a B.S in Communications and Journalism from Indiana University of PA.
+As Board Secretary, Shirley T. Johnson,Owner of Gray Eye Graphics (GEG), a full-service design firm based in Philadelphia holds a B.S in Communications and Journalism from Indiana University of PA and a Graphic Design Certificate from Moore College of Art and Design.
 Ms. Johnson has been a graphic designer for more than 12 years.
-Her experience includes publication design, logo and branding design and marketing and collateral design.
-Before becoming a full time entrepreneur, Ms. Johnson worked for The Philadelphia Tribune in September 2000 as a page designer.
+Her experience includes publication design, logo and branding design, marketing and collateral design.
+Before becoming a full time entrepreneur, Before joining CMA Publishing as an Assistant Art Director, Ms. Johnson worked for The Philadelphia Tribune in September 2000 as a page designer.

 Christina is a senior at Williamstown High School and a dedicated student at Rowan College of South Jersey.
 She is a member of five honor societies including the Spanish National Honor Society, Phi Theta Kappa, National Honor Society, National Society of Leadership and Success, and National Society of High School Scholars.
 Currently she is an Arts and Science major in pursuit of her Associates Degree.
 Christina will graduate the summer of 2022 with a high school and college diploma.
 Additionally, Christina is the Vice President of The Student Government Associate at RCSJ, Vice President of the Book Club and Vice President of The Rock Club.
 Volunteer and Youth Leader of the nonprofit organization Success First and Youth Leader of the non-profit Stuck in The Middle.
 Conclusively, Christina has a passion for psychology and providing support to individuals with mental health disorders.
 Thus, in her future endeavors Christina will become a psychiatrist and establish a nonprofit to provide therapeutic aid to disenfranchised communities.